 The Glenn and Carol Pearsall Adirondack Foundation was founded in December, 2000 with the aim of improving the quality of life for year round residents of the Adirondacks.

-The first funding cycle began with just 7 grants, totaling $10,000, and since then the value of our portfolio has seen growth through annual founder contributions and investment returns.
+The first funding cycle began with just 7 grants, totaling $10,000, and since then the value of the foundation portfolio has seen growth through annual founder contributions and investment returns.
 This has enabled the Foundation to increase giving almost every year.
-In 2019 the Foundation awarded 40 grants.
-Since the Foundation was established, 475 grants have now been awarded to area not-for-profits, totaling over $811,000.
+In 2022 the Foundation awarded 33 grants.
+Since the Foundation was established, 1,215 grants have been awarded to area not-for-profits, totaling over $1.1 million dollars.
 The total awarded each year is normally equal to at least 5% of the portfolio value at that time.